pomterre/ccguard/README.md

 #### A. PreToolUse Hook (for LOC enforcement)

+> ⚠️ **CRITICAL NOTE**: CCGuard must be the **ONLY** hook configured for PreToolUse events with the `Write|Edit|MultiEdit` matcher.
+Due to a current Claude Code bug (as of v1.0.58), duplicate hooks for the same tool matcher do not work properly.
+If you have other hooks for these tools, you must remove them for CCGuard to function correctly.

 1. Type `/hooks`
 2. Select `PreToolUse - Before tool execution`
 3. Click `+ Add new matcher...`